botynok/learningML-projects/README.md

+# ml_projects
-# ml_projects All my ml-projects, even simple
+All my ml-projects, even simple.
+From PCA to recognition of pictures and handwritten numbers